 If your car, truck, motorcycle, boat or RV was repossessed within the past 6 years, Flitter Milz will evaluate whether the repossession of your vehicle was handled properly.
 Gather the following documents and send them to us for a legal review.

 On the front, the financial aspects of the purchase are detailed, such a the cash price of the car, downpayment, licensing and registration.
-As well, details related the financing are listed, such as the percentage rate, finance charge, total number of payments, monthly payment amount and total cost of credit.
+As well, details related to the financing are listed, such as the percentage rate, finance charge, total number of payments, monthly payment amount and total cost of credit.
 Your signature is required on the front of the loan agreement.

 Once a vehicle has been repossessed, the lender is to send the borrower a Notice of Repossession, or Notice of Intent to Sell Property.
 This letter details terms for the borrower to retrieve the vehicle.